Congregations of the Heart of Mary

+Daughters of the Immaculate Heart of Mary

 The Daughters of the Immaculate Heart of Mary took that name as an association of ladies in charge of the home for incurables at Rennes, on their organization into a religious community in 1841.
-The home had been in existence since 1700, had withstood the rigours of the Revolution, and had never been without a band of devoted women, bound only by the ties of charity, and tacitly rendering obedience to the oldest of their number.
+The home had been consistently though unofficially in existence since 1700.

+Sisters of the Holy Heart of Mary

 The Sisters of the Holy Heart of Mary were founded in 1842 at Nancy, by Alexis-Basile-Alexandre Menjaud, later Bishop of Nancy and Toul, for the purpose of instructing young girls in various trades, and protecting their virtue.
-The statutes, drawn up by the Abbé Masson, provide that the congregation shall own nothing but the houses which they occupy; that everything over and above shall go to the maintenance of poor children and the decoration of altars.
-The devotion of Perpetual Adoration was instituted in the mother-house.
+The statutes, drawn up by Masson, the vicar of Flers, provide that the congregation shall own nothing but the houses which they occupy; that everything over and above shall go to the maintenance of poor children and the decoration of altars.
+The devotion of perpetual adoration was instituted in the mother-house.

+Sisters of the Immaculate Heart of Mary

-The Sisters of the Immaculate Heart of Mary (IHM), founded as the Daughters of the Most Holy and Immaculate Heart of the Blessed Virgin Mary, is a Catholic religious teaching institute for women, founded in Spain in 1848 by Father Joaquim Masmitjà i de Puig as a means of rebuilding society through the education of young women.
+The Sisters of the Immaculate Heart of Mary (IHM), founded as the Daughters of the Most Holy and Immaculate Heart of the Blessed Virgin Mary, is a Catholic religious teaching institute for women, founded in Spain in 1848 by Joaquim Masmitjà as a means of rebuilding society through the education of young women.
 A daughter house of the community was founded in Los Angeles, California, USA, in 1871, and in 1924 formally separated from the Spanish congregation and was established as a distinct institute in its own right.

+Sister-Servants of the Holy Heart of Mary

-The Sister-Servants of the Holy Heart of Mary were founded at Paris, in 1860, by Père Delaplace, and Marie-Jeanne Moisan, for the Christian education of children, and the visitation and care of the sick in hospitals and in their own homes.
+The Sister-Servants of the Holy Heart of Mary were founded at Paris, in 1860, by François Delaplace and Marie-Jeanne Moisan, for the Christian education of children, and the visitation and care of the sick in hospitals and in their own homes.
 This congregation is particularly flourishing in Canada, where about 140 sisters have charge of about 2500 children.
 There are six communities in the United States.